 I have many ideas in my backlog.
 There was one criterium I underestimate, and that’s early profitability or ability to sell it to the market.

 I have a great project, positive feedback, first users, growing market, etc. but I didn’t realize I need to make money from it.
 My target group, teachers, are not willing to spend much money, and they usually don’t want to do the extra step to provide a better lecture.
-If I didn’t have to pay my bills, I would probably keep working on this project.

 I was playing with the product too long